dawn-infra-labs/dawn-secure-transport/README.md

-# dawn-secure-transport (abbreviated as **dawnset**)
+# Dawn-Secure-Transport (abbreviated as **Dawnset**)

 **Modular, secure and privacy‑preserving transport and routing core implemented in Rust.**

-**dawnset** provides a reusable foundation for building next‑generation secure communication systems and resilient transport infrastructures.
+**Dawnset** provides a reusable foundation for building next‑generation secure communication systems and resilient transport infrastructures.
 It is designed as a modular, extensible, and high‑performance Rust workspace, offering:

 - A unified transport abstraction